tripolskypetr/agent-tune/README.md

 ## Usage

 1. **Access a Dataset Entry**:
-   - Create a new entry if no ID exists.
+   - Create a new entry by using `+ Create` button on a datagrid page
    - Navigate to an entry using datagrid

 2. **Edit Fields**: